 The table below is intended to supplement the 2013 Summary Compensation Table that appears on page 45.
 This table shows the compensation actually realized in fiscal years 2013, 2012 and 2011 by our NEOs.
 In contrast, the Realizable Pay graph on page 27 reflects the current value of all pay granted over the relevant three-year period.
 We have included the Realized Pay Table to better show how our performance-based equity compensation drives actual or "realized" compensation.
 The primary difference between this supplemental table and the 2013 Summary Compensation Table is the method used to value RSUs, performance shares and stock options.
-SEC rules require that the grant date fair value of all RSUs, performance shares and stock options be reported in the 2013 Summary Compensation Table is the method used to value RSUs are start they were granted.
+SEC rules require that the grant date fair value of all RSUs, performance shares and stock options be reported in the 2013 Summary Compensation Table for the year that they were granted.
 As a result, a significant portion of the total compensation amounts reported in the 2013 Summary Compensation Table relates to equity grants that have not yet vested and for which the value is consequently uncertain.
-In contrast, the supplemental table below includes only performance shares, stock options and RSU awards that vested during the applicable vesting date.
-It should be noted that there is no assurance that the NEOs will actually realize the value of the stock options will depend on when the stock options are exercised and the underlying shares are sold and the ultimate value of the performance shares and RSUs will depend on when the underlying shares are sold.
+In contrast, the supplemental table below includes only performance shares, stock options and RSU awards that vested during the applicable fiscal year and shows the value of those awards as of the applicable vesting date.
+It should be noted that there is no assurance that the NEOs will actually realize the value attributed to these awards even in this supplemental table, since the value of the stock options will depend on when the stock options are exercised and the underlying shares are sold and the ultimate value of the performance shares and RSUs will depend on when the underlying shares are sold.